runrig-coop/runrig-farmos/README.md

 - Secure signing of authorized plugins
 - [Runrig Server] plugins
 - [Runrig Client] plugins
-- [Common Engine] plugins, extending core schemas & protocols
 - Schema & protocol publication
 - Versioning & dependency management
 - Package manager CLI (probably separate pkg)

-The common plugins will mostly serve as dependencies for the client & server plugins, so users won't install them independently and they can remain hidden except to developers and sysadmins.
-As separate plugins, however, multiple client/server plugins can all depend on one shared common plugin without any redundancy.
-They can also depend on different versions of the same common plugin without corrupting data or landing in dependency hell.
-To ensure this, the client/server plugins themselves should be prohibited from making schema changes, adding protocols, or otherwise altering characteristics of the [Common Engine].
-So if a developer is writing a client or server plugin and needs to extend a schema, they will have to use a common plugin to do that and declare the common plugin as a dependency, whether that it already exists or they have to write their own.
-Accordingly, all plugins will need to declare what type they are, `"client"`, `"server"`, or `"common"`, in some sort of package manifest or config file.

 ## farmOS Modules
 Drupal modules for installation on Standard farmOS.